ibm-cloud-docs/account/catalog-add-private.md

    * OVA image: `https://github.com/gcatalog/OVA-sample/blob/main/ova-sample.yaml`
    * Terraform template: `https://github.com/IBM-Cloud/terraform-sample/releases/tag/v1.0.0`
    * Virtual server image with Terraform: `https://github.com/IBM-Cloud/isv-vsi-product-deploy-sample/releases/download/v1.0/isv-vsi-product-deploy-sample.tar.gz`

-   * Virtual server image for VPC: Select an image from the list of available images, or import a new image to onboard it.
+   * Virtual server image for VPC: Select an image from the list of available images that were imported into your VPC, or import a new image to your account.

     A virtual server image for VPC can only be added to one product within one private catalog at a time.
 If the virtual server image you want to import is already imported into another product, you must remove the image from that product or delete the product before you add the virtual server image to a new product.
     {: note}